The edge of discovery: Controlling the local false discovery rate at the margin: Numerical results

-where~$\psi$ and~$\bar\Psi$ denote the standard Cauchy density and survival function, respectively.
+where $\text{B}(\alpha, \beta)$ denotes the Beta function.
 Figure~\ref{fig-misspecification} shows the results of this simulation.
 Since the non-decreasing~$\lfdr$ assumption is violated, our procedure does not control~$\maxlfdr$.
-By contrast, the BH procedure still controls~$\FDR$ exactly at level~$\pi_0q$.
+Of course, the first part of Theorem~\ref{thm-main} still applies, so the SL procedure controls the~$\lfdr$ at the decision boundary~$\tau_\ell$ at level~$\pi_0\ell$; however, as the top right of Figure~\ref{fig-misspecification} indicates, the~$\max_{i\in \cR_\tol} \lfdr(p_i)$ can be strictly larger than~$\lfdr(\tau_\tol)$, because the maximum lfdr may be attained in the rejection region's interior.
+By contrast, the BH procedure still controls~$\FDR$ exactly at level~$\pi_0\tol$.